Justin2424/ESP32_Ceiling_Light/README.md

   - 8 dimmable led channels (6-24v), plus 1 additional non-dimmable channel.
   - Fades between on / off states and different brightness settings
   - Switches:  easily add and configure physical switches for individual/group channel control
-  - Non blocking wifi connection..
-(Switches fuctions without internet) and improved wifi connection recovery
+  - Non blocking wifi connection.. (the Switches will always work) and improved wifi connection recovery
   - Saves and restores led state on reboot from power failure... without the need of wifi support
   - extended MQTT support:
               - compatible with Ceiling_Light format (ON,OFF, int(0-100) commands in single topic)